dusty-phillips/rescript-zora/README.md

 }
 ```

 ## Running in the browser

 Zora supports running tests in the browser, but I have not tested it with this
 Rescript implementation.
 I am open to PRs that will make this Rescript
 implementation work in the browser if changes are required.

+## Source Maps

+The biggest problem with this library is that test failures point to the lines
+in the compiled js files instead of Rescript itself.
+If someone knows how to
+configure rescript and zora to use source maps, I'd love a PR.